 My son has made many friends and has influenced his college in lots of ways since he started.

-Many colleges are now looking into the whole concept of sustainability, so never has there been a better time for you to get involved and leave your mark.
+Many colleges are now looking into the concept of sustainability, so there never has there been a better time for you to get involved and leave your mark.

-Good luck in the future, and I wish you all the success in everything that you do.
+Good luck in the future, and I wish you all the success in everything you do.